PlaceAVote/pav-api/README.md

-## PlaceAVote User API
+## PlaceAVote API
-This API is to register new users with the site.
-The API will be used register, authenticate and retrieve information on the user.
+This is our core API which is response for managing our users, bills, comments and voting.

 ## Prerequisites